Heritage Creek Farm & Education Center

 Whether you're exploring the fields, learning about food production, or simply enjoying time outdoors, Heritage Creek Farm is a place to connect — with the land, with food, and with each other.

-Farm Camp
+Summer Farm Camp

 Interest in our summer camps often exceeds the number of available spots—especially when campers register for multiple sessions.
 To ensure a fair process, we use a lottery-style registration system.
 This approach helps maximize opportunities for as many children as possible to attend Farm Camp, ensuring that spots are filled fairly and inclusively across all sessions.

-The lottery for our 2026 summer camps will be open from January 5–16.
+The lottery for our 2026 summer camps will be open from January 5–18.

 To receive updates and registration details, make sure you're subscribed to our email list.

-Learn more about our summer programs:
+Click below to learn more about our specific summer programs:

 • Farm & Forest Camp